 The fine motor and color knowledge that comes with this activity is fine and all, but if you’re not talking to your preschooler about healthy food choices and about the fruits and veggies on the color sorting mats, well, you’re missing a HUGE opportunity!

-Here are some things you might find yourself saying,
+Here are some things you might find yourself saying:

-I see you are adding red pom poms to the red mat.
+- I see you are adding red pom poms to the red mat.
 What foods are on the red mat?

-Can you name other foods that are also red?
+- Can you name other foods that are also red?
 What is your favorite red food to eat?

-If I added a blueberry to the mat, would that fit with the red foods?
+- If I added a blueberry to the mat, would that fit with the red foods?

 There are a thousand other questions to ask your preschoolers while they work on sorting their colors.
 It’s important to share with your preschoolers some of your healthy food choices, too.
-The point is, the benefits come from lots of talking during healthy food and nutrition activities like this one.

 Oh, and as a side note, it is completely ok for a preschooler to respond to a question saying they don’t like a (or any) of the food pictures.
 Just follow up with another question asking what foods the do like and why.

-Other Healthy Food and Nutrition Activities Using this Printable
+Healthy Food and Nutrition Activities Using this Printable

 One challenge of teaching preschoolers is that they come to you with such a wide range of skills.
 Here are some ideas of how you can use my fruit and veggie color sorting mats with various skill levels in your classroom.